 What Is Adderall?

-This medication is a combination of two stimulants, amphetamine and dextroamphetamine.
-In addition to being prescribed to treat ADHD, Adderall is sometimes prescribed to treat narcolepsy, although this is an off-label use.
-While Adderall was approved for prescription use by the Food and Drug Administration (FDA) in the 1960s, it has become increasingly more popular in the past few decades.
+While the FDA initially approved Adderall for prescription use in the 1960s, it has become increasingly more popular in the past few decades.
 Between 2002 and 2010, Adderall prescriptions among children with ADHD rose 45 percent.

 What Is Ritalin?